Q1: Is AFPSLAI a government or private entity?

 A: AFPSLAI is a private non-bank financial institution supervised by the Bangko Sentral ng Pilipinas (BSP).
 Membership is based on a well-defined group as provided for by our charter, to wit:

 Q2: How stable is AFPSLAI?

-A: As of end of December 2018, AFPSLAI’s total asset is Php 96 billion.
+A: As of end of December 2020, AFPSLAI’s total assets is Php 126.56 Billion.
 Capital contribution and savings deposits are safely re-deposited in leading BSP accredited banks and invested in national government securities.
 AFPSLAI has consistently declared competitive dividend rates based on its yearly income attainment.

 Q3: Is there a membership fee for qualified applicants?

 A: We do not collect any membership fees, but basic requirement includes a Php 1,000 non-withdrawable deposit to open the Capital Contribution Account (CCA).
 An AFPSLAI ID shall likewise be provided to new members free of charge.

 Q4: In the absence of AFP/PNP ID, what can I present to support my membership application?

 A: in lieu of AFP/PNP ID, a certification that the specific ID is being processed may be accepted.
 Said certification must be duly signed by the designated/authorized Finance Office Head or his/her authorized representative.

 Q5: Can I be a member at once?

 A: Yes, provided all membership requirements are complied with.